 Lizette Serrano, Scholastic’s VP Educational Marketing, said, “When Read in Color launched last year, we were honored to play a part to align with Scholastic’s initiative, ‘The Power of Story’.
 At its core, Read in Color will encourage book ownership in more communities and help to grow lifelong readers.
 Our joint effort in choosing the books that reflect the experiences of young readers of color will inspire them to be true to themselves, embrace who they are, and empower them to tell their own stories.”

-To celebrate the Tulsa rollout, HarperCollins Publishers is offering 100 copies of I Promise by LeBron James, with illustrations by Nina Mata, for a national giveaway.
+To celebrate the Tulsa rollout, HarperCollins Publishers offered 100 copies of I Promise by LeBron James, with illustrations by Nina Mata, for a national giveaway.
 Artwork from I Promise, part of their “Read in Full Color” initiative, decorates the Tulsa Little Free Library unveiled today.
-Readers across the country can enter to win a copy of I Promise here.

 LFL’s national Read in Color initiative, which was introduced in Minneapolis last year in response to George Floyd’s murder, has four key components: